30 Aug 2019

 II.
 Market Competition

 Furniture (home furnishings) industrial parks, whether completed or on the drawing board, are mainly found in eight central and western provinces, including Jiangsu, Anhui, Henan, Hebei, Hubei, Sichuan, Yunnan and Shaanxi.
 The development of these industrial parks can help consolidate and improve the industry chain, shorten the production-marketing distance, reduce logistics costs, change the employment distribution pattern, and promote industrial restructuring, specialised division and industrial co-operation between regions.
-In 2014, the CNFA chose Dayong in Guangdong and Anji in Zhejiang as experimental towns for leading breakthroughs in the upgrading and transformation of China’s furniture industry clusters.
+In the face of rising production costs and other market factors, furniture makers are planning to shift inland to the central and western region as well as to Southeast Asian countries.